samsmithnz/SoftwareAdvice/00-Outline.md

 - Garbage in == Garbage out
 - Where AI excels today and where you should use it.

-## Leadership/ team management

-1. Developing an idea
-1. Leading the team
-2. being a leader
-3. striving for leadership.
-What is leadership?
-What isn't leadership?
-When you are being a manager?
-Why protecting and advocating for your direct reports is the most important part
-4. Trying to do better than your goals
-5. Lead by example
-6. invest in yourself and team: continuous learning and networking opportunities - retention is a trailing indicator - but people will stay longer than usual if they are still learning, even if salary is less than ideal
-7. Invest in yourself: sleep is important to recharge and repair.
-8. Hiring a team
-    1. How to conduct interviews
-      1. Passion
-      1. debugging tests
-      1. Thinking tests
-      1. No whiteboards.
-No mindbenders
-    2. Developing the team
-      1. Managing 'clever' developers
-      1. Encouraging right incentives
-    3. What does your dream team look like?

 ## Cloud Native
 - VM's are not cloud native.
 If you are deploying VM's in 2021 for a new application, you are failing the cloud
 - Multiple clouds have resilency, but also double the cost, financially, training, time, and complexity.
 Don't underestimate this.
 Don't think that Terraform makes you instantly multicloud.